Maddy Osman avatar

 When you should change the default sizes of WordPress images

 There are a few situations where you may need to change the default WordPress image sizes.
-For example, if you've purchased a WordPress theme that uses custom image sizes and want to make sure WordPress resizes your uploaded images to fit those dimensions.
+For example, if you’ve purchased a WordPress theme that uses custom image sizes and want to ensure that WordPress resizes your uploaded images to fit those dimensions.

 Best practices for WordPress image sizes